EniramLtd/devblog/_sources/2014/12/23/geodetic_calculations.rst

 provided by `Eniram`_'s products are in the order of 2--6%, we definitely don't have a sufficient margin to allow that kind of errors in our calculations.

+As a practical example, on the Southampton--Miami voyage, the distance measured on a WGS84 geoid is 6.6 nmi larger than on a spherical surface, an error of 0.17%.
+This error corresponds to 20--30 minutes of increased travel time, or close to 1500-2000 USD of fuel costs on a big ship -- certainly nothing to sneer at.

 .. [#] http://en.wikipedia.org/wiki/Figure_of_the_Earth
 .. _Eniram: http://www.eniram.fi

-At this point, the great circle calculations get really complex.
+On ellipsoid surfaces, the great circle calculations get really complex.
 No closed-form formula exist for most of the problems, and numerical solutions must be used.
-Of course, excellent libraries performing all the required calculations for different ellipsoids exist, e.g. `proj.4`_ (FIXME: link) and its Python bindings, pyproj_.
+Of course, excellent libraries performing all the required calculations for different ellipsoids exist, e.g. `proj.4`_ and its Python bindings, pyproj_.
 However, the numerical formula are much slower than the analytical ones.
 Many common operations require a massive amount of geodetic calculations.
 For example, to simply find out the distance remaining, we need to project the ship's actual location